jesusgollonet/docker-aws-cli/README.md

 ## Usage

-Build the image, then in an empty directory in your host computer, run to get into the machine
+Build the image, then in an empty directory in your host computer, run

 ```
 docker run -it -v $(pwd):/root jesusgollonet/aws-cli /bin/bash
 ```

+to get into the machine

-It will mount the current directory as the home directory of the docker root user so your dotfile, including AWS config, bash history etc will be stored in your host computer.
+It will mount the current directory as the home directory of the docker root user so your dotfiles, including AWS config, bash history etc will be stored in your host computer.